 Have artsy kids?
-Let them create a title page in the front, reading “Mom’s Scripture Journal” adding some fun drawings or soles of their own.
+Have them create a title page in the front with a simple title and fun illustrations!

-If this is a hit with the mom in your life, simply add to her collection each Mother’s Day!
-New pins, stickers, maybe throw in some fun washi tape.
-The Thirty-One Zipper Pouch or Family Organizer both work great at organizing notebooks, journals, and accessories.
-Plus, the personalization options make it super personal!
+If this is a hit with the mom in your life, simply add to her collection each Mother’s Day by picking up some additional pens or new stickers — maybe even throw in some fancy washi tape!

 Plan a Mom-Venture

 As a stay at home – homeschool mom, I don’t plan many outings for myself.